ingonyama-zk/icicle/examples/c++/best-practice-ntt/README.md

-# Icicle best practices: Concurrent Data Transfer and NTT Computation
+# ICICLE best practices: Concurrent Data Transfer and NTT Computation

 The [Number Theoretic Transform (NTT)](https://dev.ingonyama.com/icicle/primitives/ntt) is an integral component of many cryptographic algorithms, such as polynomial multiplication in Zero Knowledge Proofs.
 The performance bottleneck of NTT on GPUs is the data transfer between the host (CPU) and the device (GPU).
 In a typical NVIDIA GPU this transfer dominates the total NTT execution time.